tenstorrent/aplic/README.md

 # Instantiating a Domain

-A domain is instnatiated from an Aplic object using the createDomain method.
+A domain is instantiated from an Aplic object using the createDomain method.
 The root domain must be created first.
 Child domain must be created after their parents are created.
 A domain is associated with a memory address, a parent domain, and a privilege mode.
 The parent domain of the root domain is the null